WCSCourses/ViralBioinfLAC2022/Modules/Consensus-and-variant-calling-theory-and-practical.md

 ``samtools faidx dengue-consensus-bcftools.fa``

+``lofreq indelqual --dindel -f dengue-consensus-bcftools.fa dengue-cons-subsample.sorted.bam -o dengue-cons_indels.bam``

-``lofreq call -f dengue-consensus-bcftools.fa -o dengue-cons.vcf dengue-cons-subsample.sorted.bam``
+``lofreq call --call-indels -f dengue-consensus-bcftools.fa -o dengue-cons.vcf dengue-cons_indels.bam``

 This will take a few minutes to run depending on your system, but you should soon see a new file in your directory called: **dengue-cons.vcf**